Chen-77/APIComparison_NIMSO/README.md

   --num_train_epochs= 5 \
   --output_dir= ./output
 ```
-### Due to the limitation of uploading large files, we make the trained model and the basic model public at .
+### Due to the limitation of uploading large files, we make the trained model and the basic model public at https://pan.baidu.com/s/1Ge0J9qGP3ls8MCNk3ZlcYA.
+The extraction code is 0824.